vrchatapi/vrchatapi.github.io/tutorials/websocket.markdown

 ### Notification Received Event

-Notifications are used for e.g. Invites, Invite Requests and Invite Responeses.
+Notifications are used for e.g. Invites, Friend Requests, Invite Requests and Invite Responeses.

 {% highlight javascript %}
 {